21 Questions

-"21 Questions" is a song by American rapper 50 Cent featuring fellow American rapper and singer Nate Dogg.
-It was released in March 2003 through Interscope Records, Dr. Dre's Aftermath Entertainment, Eminem's Shady Records, and 50 Cent's own G-Unit Records as the second single from 50 Cent's debut studio album Get Rich or Die Tryin'.
-Unlike his previous singles and most of the songs on the album, "21 Questions" is an R&B-influenced love song, largely themed around a series of questions pertaining to a relationship between 50 Cent and an unnamed girlfriend.
-It contains elements of Barry White's 1978 song "It's Only Love Doing Its Thing".
+"21 Questions" is a song by American rapper 50 Cent featuring fellow American rapper Nate Dogg.
+Released in March 2003 through Interscope Records, Dr. Dre's Aftermath Entertainment, Eminem's Shady Records, and 50 Cent's own G-Unit Records as the second single from 50 Cent's debut studio album Get Rich or Die Tryin', it differs from his previous singles and most of the songs on the album by being an R&B-influenced love song, largely themed around a series of questions pertaining to a relationship between 50 Cent and an unnamed girlfriend, and contains elements of Barry White's 1978 song "It's Only Love Doing Its Thing".

-"21 Questions" peaked at #1 on the US Billboard Hot 100 chart in May 2003, becoming the second consecutive chart-topping single for 50 Cent, following the album's lead single, "In Da Club", and the first for Nate Dogg.
-In total, 21 Questions spent four weeks atop the Hot 100 and twenty-three weeks on the chart.
+"21 Questions" peaked at #1 on the US Billboard Hot 100 chart in May 2003, becoming the second consecutive chart-topping single for 50 Cent, following the album's lead single "In da Club", and the first for Nate Dogg.
+Overall, the song spent four consecutive weeks atop the Hot 100 and twenty-three weeks on the chart.
 It was also successful internationally, reaching the top ten in the Netherlands, New Zealand and the United Kingdom, and the top five in Canada and Australia.

 Background

 When producer Dr. Dre worked with 50 Cent on his debut album, he objected to the song being included on the tracklist.
-According to 50 Cent;.
+According to 50 Cent: